ashaw8/tmux-server-status/README.md

     set -g status-right "#(~/.tmux/display_status.sh)"
     set -g status-interval 5  # This makes tmux update the status bar every 5 seconds
     ```

-### Conclusion

-Follow these steps to monitor the status of your servers efficiently in tmux.
-Make sure to customize the scripts and tmux configuration to fit your server setup and monitoring needs.